Many or all companies we feature compensate us. Compensation and editorial

 What’s the first step after hiring a tax attorney?

-Usually, the attorney will start by obtaining power of attorney, allowing them to speak to the IRS on your behalf.
+The attorney will start by obtaining power of attorney, allowing them to speak to the IRS on your behalf.

 Can a tax attorney help with state taxes as well as federal?

-Certainly, a tax attorney can navigate both state and federal tax landscapes.
+Yes, a tax attorney can navigate both state and federal tax landscapes.
 They are licensed by the state to practice law, which includes handling state-specific tax issues.